 The science and standards behind the Compostable Logo

-Certification to assure that products meet ASTM D6400 and ASTM D6868 standards is done by the Biodegradable Products Institute (BPI), a professional association of key individuals and groups from government, industry and academia, which promotes the use, and recycling of biodegradable polymeric materials (via composting).
+Certification to assure that products meet ASTM D6400 and ASTM D6868 standards is done by the Biodegradable Products Institute (BPI meaning), a professional association of key individuals and groups from government, industry, and academia, which promotes the use, and recycling of biodegradable polymeric materials (via composting).
 The BPI is open to any materials and products that demonstrate (via scientifically proven techniques) that their products are completely biodegradable in approved composting facilities.

 To make compostable products that meet the required standards easy to identify, BPI has also created the Compostable Logo.
 This logo is designed to be easily recognizable and able to be placed on the actual product as well as packaging materials and sales literature.

 Today, it is possible to have fully functional, consumer-friendly packages for your flexible packaging needs – for your fresh produce, grains, coffee beans, hot snacks, and even zipped bags for daily storage.